Activision Publishing CEO Eric Hirshberg is leaving in March

 Activision Blizzard is actively conducting a search for the next CEO of Activision.
 Under Hirshberg, Activision launched Destiny with developer Bungie in 2014, and in 2013, Activision launched Skylanders, which pioneered the toys-to-life category of games.

-Under Hirshberg, Activision also launched fan-favorite games such as Crash Bandicoot N. Sane Trilogy, which became the top selling remastered collection in PS4 history.
+Under Hirshberg, Activision also launched fan-favorite games such as Crash Bandicoot N. Sane Trilogy, which became the top-selling remastered collection in PS4 history.

 One of the biggest hits was Call of Duty: Black Ops II, which generated $1 billion in sales in 15 days.
 His team also doved into esports with the first $1 million Call of Duty Championship in 2011 and creation of the Call of Duty World League in 2015.